Skip Navigation

 Brian and his husband have two children.

 Commissioner William McCurdy II was elected to the Clark County Commission in 2020 and sworn in for his first term on Jan.
-4, 2021, and re-elected to his second term for 2025, Commissioner of District D. He was selected by his peers to serve as vice-chairman of the Board of County Commissioners on Jan.
+4, 2021, and re-elected to his second term for 2025 as Commissioner of District D. He was selected by his peers to serve as vice-chairman of the Board of County Commissioners on Jan.
 2, 2024.
 Commissioner McCurdy previously served two terms (2016-2020) in the Nevada State Legislature as the representative for Assembly District 6.

 During his tenure as Assemblyman, he was elected as the first African American and youngest chair of the Nevada State Democratic Party.
 Significant legislation introduced by McCurdy II improved education, public safety, healthcare and economic development.
 While at the Legislature, he served as vice chairman of the Government Affairs Committee and was a member of the Commerce and Labor and Legislative Operations and Elections committees.
 Additionally, he served on the Homeland Security Commission.